rM-self-serve/neofetch-rM/README.md

 <img src="https://i.imgur.com/GFmC5Ad.png" alt="neofetch" align="right" height="240px">

-### neofetch-rM Tweaks
+## neofetch-rM Tweaks

-- Incorporated Codex Linux with ascii art of rM
+- Codex Linux with ascii art of rM
-- Tweak config default to show both / and /home when displaying disk
+- Tweak config default to show /home when displaying disk
+- Tweak shell function to show bash version
-- Tweaked function which checks for battery percentage to report on any power supply in /sys/class/power_supply/
+- Tweak battery function to report on any power supply in /sys/class/power_supply/

-### neofetch-rM Limitations
+## neofetch-rM Limitations

 - Images do not work as there is no w3m support
-- No information on fonts
+- Shell will display bash even if using sh
 - May not function correctly on any other device

+## Install

+`$ wget https://raw.githubusercontent.com/rM-self-serve/neofetch-rM/master/install-neofetch-rM.sh && bash install-neofetch-rM.sh`

+## Remove

+`$ wget https://raw.githubusercontent.com/rM-self-serve/neofetch-rM/master/remove-neofetch-rM.sh && bash remove-neofetch-rM.sh`

+## Use

+`$ source ~/.bashrc`
+-  Only the first time

+`$ neofetch`

+## Original Description

 Neofetch is a command-line system information tool written in `bash 3.2+`.
 Neofetch displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.